fauna/fauna-shell/docs/dev.md

 ## Project Goals

-1. Help people get started with FaunaDB.
+1. Help people get started with Fauna.

 The ideal path would be:

-- Login to Fauna Cloud: `$ fauna cloud-login`
+- Login to Fauna: `$ fauna cloud-login`
 - Create a Database: `$ fauna create-database my_app`
 - Start an interactive shell: `$ fauna shell my_app`
-- Send queries to FaunaDB from the interactive Shell: `my_app> CreateCollection({ name: "posts" })`
+- Send queries to Fauna from the interactive Shell: `my_app> CreateCollection({ name: "posts" })`

 For that we offer installs via npm: https://www.npmjs.com/package/fauna-shell and Mac users have the option to also install via homebrew, so we support this repo: https://github.com/fauna/homebrew-fauna-shell-tap

 The project uses the [faunadb-js](https://github.com/fauna/faunadb-js) client.
-The idea is to bundle it with the shell so the user doesn't need to install any extra software or libraries to get started with FaunaDB.
+The idea is to bundle it with the shell so the user doesn't need to install any extra software or libraries to get started with Fauna.

 2. Help people clear initial hurdles.

-A required step before start experimenting with FaunaDB is to have a database with its respective key.
+A required step before start experimenting with Fauna is to have a database with its respective key.
 The shell offers a set of commands that help the user with tasks like creating/deleting databases and keys.

-3. Help people connect to FaunaDB (cloud or self hosted)
+3. Help people connect to Fauna (cloud or self hosted)

 The user should have an easy way to handle the configuration to the various endpoints they might want to connect to.